Saints97/Darknet/doc/tor.md

 	NumEntryGuards 8

-The directory can be different of course, but (both) port numbers should be equal to your darknetd's P2P listen port (51472 by default).
+The directory can be different of course, but (both) port numbers should be equal to your katanad's P2P listen port (51472 by default).

-	-externalip=X   You can tell darknet about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/darknet-service/hostname.
+	-externalip=X   You can tell katana about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/katana-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).